Microshock: Some definitions related to micro-shock

-It is important to note that microshock (or micro-shock) are not IEV defined terms and are not used in any international standard.
+It is important to note that microshock (or micro-shock) are not International Electrotechnical Vocabulary (IEV) defined terms and are not used in any international standard.

 "Micro-shock" is an otherwise imperceptible electric current applied directly, or in very close proximity, to the heart muscle of sufficient strength, frequency, and duration to cause disruption of normal cardiac function.

 Note: It can be safely assumed (and it usually is) that micro-shock is only possible during certain medical procedures as the electric current needs to be focused directly into the heart by some conductor inserted by invasive means for some desired medical outcome (for example Cardiac Catheterisation).

 Micro-shock, if it occurs, is not always lethal.
 “Micro-electrocution” is the term that should be used whenever a micro-shock causes death.